* Euro skids as ECB cuts rates, plans asset-buying spree

 Across the Atlantic, data provided fresh evidence that the

-U.S. economy is on track for sturdy growth in the third quarter.
+U.S. economy was on track for sturdy growth in the third

-Companies hired workers at a steady clip in August and services
+quarter.
+Companies hired workers at a steady clip in August and

-That lifted yields on 10-year Treasuries 4 basis
+That lifted yields on 10-year Treasuries by 4

 Investors are now keenly waiting for the latest read on the

-U.S. labour market due later Friday.
-Analysts expect the pace of
+U.S. labour market due later on Friday.
+Analysts expect the pace

-job creation to have picked up slightly in August, with a rise
+of job creation to have picked up slightly in August, with a

 With the U.S. dollar flying, commodities had to cheapen to